Georgian wine PDO

 - Roasted lamb or pork

-- Hard cheeses like dambal-khacho or aged sulguni
+- Hard cheeses such as dambal-khacho or aged sulguni

 Summary